Considering borrowing student loans for yours or your children’s education? Here’s the basic information you need to know:

 There is a big difference between loans awarded to students and those awarded to parents.

-Federal student loans, for the most part, are awarded to students that aren’t awarded to parents.
 Parent PLUS loan interest rates are higher than traditional undergraduate student loans, income-driven repayment plan prices are higher, and the only limit is the cost of attendance.

 Credit rating and income determines eligibility for private student loans.